 Types Of Tree Traversal Algorithm:

 There are mainly three types of Tree Traversal Algorithms.
 Depending upon the situation, programmers use any of them.
-The Tree Traversal Algorithms are:
+So, let us get to know what tree traversal techniques.
+First, we will see the three main techniques of Depth-first traversal.
+These are:

 Let us know each of the methods briefly one by one.